Victor Hugo: Memorials

 In the city of Avellino, Italy, Victor Hugo briefly stayed in what is now known as Il Palazzo Culturale when reuniting with his father, Leopold Sigisbert Hugo, in 1808.
 Hugo would later write about his brief stay here, quoting "C'était un palais de marbre..." ("It was a palace of marble").

 There is a statue of Hugo across from the Museo Carlo Bilotti in Rome, Italy.

 Victor Hugo is the namesake of the city of Hugoton, Kansas.

+Hugo, MN boasts Victor Hugo Blvd, Victor Square park, Victor Gardens, Victor path, and Victor Hugo Clocktower.

 In Havana, Cuba, there is a park named after him.